bishalk21/my-finance-tracker/README.md

 - create action and action creators
 - connect slice reducer to the action
 - connect action creators to the components

+symbol === means that the symbol is unique and immutable.